QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 # Design patterns

-Most of the time when coding, you will write some part of code that a lof of developers written before you.
-Design patterns are the result of their reflexion on how one should implement this code.
+Most of the time when coding, you will write some part of code that a lot of developers have written before you.
+Design patterns are the result of their reflection on how one should implement this code.

-There a 4 great kind of design patterns
+There a 4 great kinds of design patterns

 * **creation** : how to create objects
 * **structure** : how to structure your code